 A Family Tradition in Crystal RiverScalloping in the Gulf Coast

 There's no better place to make your scalloping home away from home than Plantation on Crystal River.
-We offer scalloping package options including accommodations and breakfast, with and without a charter guide.
+Our Adventure center is your scalloping headquarters, Our captains are We offer scalloping package options including accommodations and breakfast, with and without a charter guide.
 And if you like to do it all on your own, our Adventure Center Marina & Dive Shop has all the provisions and supplies to make your Florida scalloping trip a memory maker.

 Discover Scalloping from Crystal River to Homosassa Bay, Florida